 Universal interventions are evident in every area across the school.
 The expectations, behaviour matrix, behaviour flowchart, targeted curriculum, and reinforcement systems form the common language and climate of SWPBS.
 These systems cater to the majority of students.

-Golden Tickets are an important aspect of our whole school's Positive Behaviour Support.
-Staff hand out Golden Tickets when students have demonstrated our school expectations.
-The Golden Tickets are a form of acknowledgement, a simple and instant way to acknowledge the positive behaviour displayed by a student.
+Golden Tickets are an important Tier 1 reinforcer and part of our whole school Positive Behaviour Support.
+Staff use Golden Tickets to reinforce when students have demonstrated our school expectations.
+The Golden Tickets are a form of acknowledgement, a simple and immediate way of acknowledging the positive behaviour displayed by a student.
 The primary purpose is to acknowledge and reinforce the behaviour that the student has demonstrated.
 The Golden Ticket is not the focus.
 Golden Tickets can be redeemed at Whittlesea World on designated days.

 A variety of other positive reinforcements are used throughout the school.
 These include:

-Targeted group interventions are aimed at cohorts of students who may have a similar point of need or interest.
-Group interventions may include small groups working in the sensory space, learning how to get along with others, and taking turns or paying a compliment.
+Targeted group interventions are aimed at small groups of students who may have a similar point of need or interest.
+Group interventions may include working in the sensory space, learning how to get along with others, and taking turns or paying a compliment.
 Group interventions can also be classroom-based.

 Students with high-risk behaviour require targeted interventions to support them to be successful at school.
 These students may require 1:1 intervention, individualised schedules, reward programs, and individualised approaches to their daily routine.
 At WPS we refer to this as being a student’s “Plan”.
 These students also require a Positive Behaviour Support Plan that outlines all the specific requirements.
 A Student Safety Plan also needs to be developed to ensure that any potential escalations are dealt with appropriately.